The debilitating symptom of Lyme Disease, Atlanta, Ga

 Pets may bring ticks indoors and can also be affected by Lyme Disease.
 No matter who is outdoors, make it a habit to have a “shower check”!
 Look over your entire body, in your hair, inside the ears, around your waistline, and even behind your knees!

-I have dealt with Lyme Disease personally since 1983.
+I have dealt with symptoms of Lyme Disease personally since 1983.
 I fully understand what you are going through.

 I know how to test for Lyme properly and how to help support the body to heal.

-Nutritionally Yours is primarily a virtual wellness clinic.
-We also have a location in Roswell, Ga, where we help people feel better every day.
+Nutritionally Yours is a virtual and in – person health and wellness clinic.
+We have a location in Atlanta, Ga, where we help people feel better every day.